Edge-unfolding nested prismatoids: Preliminaries

 \subsection{Radial monotonicity}

-A polygonal path $\Ga\subset\R^2$ is called \emph{radially monotone} if traversing it from an endpoint the euclidean distance to that endpoint monotonically increases.
-In other words, for points $p,p',p''\in\Ga$ the euclidean distance of $p$ and $p'$ is greater than that of $p$ and $p''$ if and only if their intrinsic distances in $\Ga$ have the same relation; cf. \cite{Orourke2018flatcaps}.
-In the latter reference we also find the crucial \begin{observation} Let $\Gamma\define(d_i,d_k)$ be a subpath of a convex polygon $D\define\conv(d_1,\dots,d_\ell)$ in some plane $H$, and $\Gamma'$ another polygonal path in $H$ that is obtained from $\Gamma$ by keeping its first edge, $(d_i,d_{i+1})$, fixed and either fixing or decreasing its curvature at all interior vertices, but not decreasing it to $0$ or less at any vertex.
-If $(v_{i+1},v_k)$ is radially monotone, then $\Gamma$ intersects $\Gamma'$ only in its first edge, cf. Figure \ref{fig:monotone}. \end{observation} Note that for a subpath of the boundary of a polygon a sufficient condition for radial monotonicity is that its curvature does not exceed $\frac\pi2$.
+A polygonal path $\Ga\subset\R^2$ is called \emph{radially monotone} if when traversing it from an endpoint the Euclidean distance to that endpoint increases monotonically.
+In other words, for points $p_i,p_j,p_k\in\Ga$ the Euclidean distance of $p_i$ and $p_j$ is greater than that of $p_i$ and $p_k$ if and only if their distances within $\Ga$ have the same relation; cf. \cite{Orourke2018flatcaps}.
+Let $\Gamma\define(d_i,d_j)$ be a subpath of a convex $n$-gon $D\define\conv(d_1,\dots,d_n)$ in some plane $H$.
+Furhter, let $\Om$ be another polygonal path in $H$ that is obtained from $\Gamma$ by decreasing the curvature at all of its interior vertices, but not decreasing curvature to $0$ or less at any vertex.
+We then say that $\Om$ is obtained by \emph{stretching} $\Ga$.
+In \cite{Orourke2018flatcaps} we find the following crucial observation. \begin{observation} Let $\Gamma\define(d_i,d_j)$ be a subpath of a convex $n$-gon $D$ in some plane $H$.
+Further, let $\Om$ be obtained by stretching $\Ga$, keeping its first edge, $(d_i,d_{i+1})$, fixed.
+If $(d_{i+1},d_j)$ is radially monotone, then the intersection of $\Gamma$ and $\Om$ consists of the fixed edge $(d_i,d_{i+1})$ and no other point of the two paths, cf. Figure \ref{fig:monotone}. \end{observation} Note that for a subpath of the boundary of a convex polygon a sufficient condition for radial monotonicity is that its curvature does not exceed $\pi/2$.
+Proof: Assume there are points $p_1, p_2$ with the same distance to the starting point $p$ of a path $\Ga$.
+Then the equilateral triangle $[p,p_1,p_2,p]$ has interior angles $\alpha_1=\alpha_2<\pi/2$ at $p_1$ and $p_2$, respectively.
+But by construction $\pi-\alpha_1=\pi-\alpha_2$---the curvature of the triangle triangle $[p,p_1,p_2,p]$ at $p_1$ and $p_2$, respectively---is a lower bound for the curvature of $\Ga$.